buildit/buildit/README.md

 Refer to the [build process](./docs/build-process.md) document for further details on all the tasks the build performs.

+### Committing

+All commits should be made with [Commitizen](https://github.com/commitizen/cz-cli).
+To make your commits with it simply run the following command.

+`npm run commit`

+Failure to format your commits properly will result in a rejected PR and/or failed cloud builds.

 ### Environments

 Some of the files produced by the build, for example `sitemap.xml`, need to contain the website's absolute URL.
 Others, such as `robots.txt`, need to have different contents depending on where the build will be deployed to (so that we can prevent search engines indexing our staging environments).